 Long-distance coaches in Russia

-Although almost every city in Russia has a reasonable connection to others by train, this isn’t always the case.
-One thing you can count on in Russia: every city and town has a bus station.
+Although almost every city in Russia has a reasonable transportation connection to others by train, this isn’t always the case.
+One thing you can count on in Russia is that every city and town has a bus station.
 A bus station in Russia is called an avtokzal (Автовокзал), generally sitting in a reasonably central part of town and offering journeys up to around six hours in length.

-As the largest country in the world, it’s no surprise that domestic flights remain an integral part of getting around Russia.
+As the largest country in the world, it’s no surprise that domestic flights remain an integral part of transportation in Russia.
 In fact, some of the longest domestic routes in Europe are in Russia, including the eight-hour journey from Moscow to Petropavlovsk-Kamchatsky.
-Russia’s most prominent domestic airlines are the government-owned Aeroflot (Аэрофло́т) and Rossiya (Россия); large private airlines include S7 Airlines, Utair, and Yakutia Airlines (in Russian).

 The busiest airports in Russia are: